Habits. Good ones got you to where you are as a leader, and bad ones may be keeping you from going further.

 This is a tough one, I know.
 We have all heard the saying, “Don’t put off until tomorrow what you can do today.”

-If it is a task based on priorities and goals, it needs to be done.
-(If not, it should not be on your list).
+If it is a task based on priorities and goals, it needs to be done, and if not, it should not be on your list.
 If it is something you don’t enjoy doing, either do it first to get it done or delegate it to someone who does enjoy doing it.
 But keep it moving.
 And that’s the key.
 Avoiding procrastination is really just a matter of keeping things moving.
 This creates progress toward your goals.

 7. Set personal deadlines that hold you accountable.

 Deadlines are essential.
 If you are playing golf with fellow business leaders and you say, “We need to get together sometime to discuss that initiative,” I can assure you, it is not likely to happen.